subso/link-parser/README.md

-# Notify Link Parser
+# Subso Link Parser
+(Forked from Notify Link Parser, with various code improvements made)

 Link parser for parsing data from platform specific links such as YouTube videos or Twitch Clips.

 ## Running the tests

-Run the tests using mocha and chi
+Run the tests using mocha and chai

 `yarn test`

-## Usage

-We're going to write better documentation about using this library and contributing, but for now we'd love contributions.